-It has become my custom as the calendar year ends to suggest organisations for folks to consider sharing our abundance/surplus with.
+It has been a while since I’ve posted on More Coherent.
+I started a few pieces, but didn’t conclude them.
+However, as it is my custom as the calendar year ends to suggest organisations for folks to consider sharing our abundance/surplus with, I am back on my blog and posting my 2017 list.
 These are charities, grassroots organisations and non-profits that directly help others while seeking to change the world.
+There is also one arts organisation.
 Most of the organisations have a link on their website to make donations on line, but all welcome donations through the mail.
 Several of these I’ve been on the board of; others are ones who do unique work that I support.
-Not all the groups I suggest supporting can give charitable receipts—OCAP doesn’t—but all could use your financial support.
+Not all the groups I suggest supporting can give charitable receipts—OCAP and the Workers Action Centre, as examples, don’t—but all could use your financial support.
+Many will seem familiar from previous years but there are a few new ones I hope people consider supporting.

 1. St. Clare’s Multifaith Housing Society